 A lot of the hype surrounding artificial intelligence in manufacturing is focused on industrial automation, but this is just one aspect of the smart factory revolution — a natural next-step in the pursuit of efficiency.
 What artificial intelligence also brings to the manufacturing table is its capability to open up completely new avenues for business.

-Industrial AI’s Impact on Manufacturing
+What is Industrial AI’s Impact on Manufacturing?

 In this article we not only outline AI’s ability to drive industrial automation and open up new business opportunities as part of the emerging Industry 4.0 paradigm, we will also introduce how this powerful technology is already being used by manufacturers to drive efficiency, improve quality and better manage supply chains.